edsoncezar16/dagster/examples/experimental/dagster-airlift/README.md

 )
 ```

-Note: When a code server is loaded for the first time it will query the target Airflow REST API.
-Subsequent process loads (e.g. a run worker loading) will used a cached response.
-If you want Dagster to pick up new DAGs, you will need restart the code server.

-An MWAA auth backend is available at `dagster_airlift.mwaa.auth.MwaaSessionAuthBackend`
+An MWAA auth backend is available at `dagster_airlift.mwaa.auth.MwaaSessionAuthBackend`.

 This function creates:

 - An asset representing each DAG.
 This asset is “materialized” whenever a DAG run completes.
 - A sensor that polls the Airflow instance for operational information.
 This is what keeps the DAG execution history up to date.
-It must be on to get timely information.
+The sensor must be on in order to update execution status.

+_Note: When the code location loads, Dagster will query the Airflow REST API in order to build a representation of your DAGs.
+In order for Dagster to reflect changes to your DAGs, you will need to reload your code location._

 ### Peering to multiple instances